-Shared Device/Multi-User Device functionality in Workspace ONE UEM powered by AirWatch ensures that security and authentication are in place for every unique end user.
+Shared Device/Multi-User Device functionality in Workspace ONE UEM ensures that security and authentication are in place for every unique end user.
 Shared devices can also allow only specific end users to access sensitive information.

 Issuing a device to every employee in certain organizations can be expensive.
-Workspace ONE UEM powered by AirWatch lets you share a mobile device among end users in two ways: using a single fixed configuration for all end users, or using a unique configuration setting for individual end users.
+Workspace ONE UEM lets you share a mobile device among end users in two ways: using a single fixed configuration for all end users, or using a unique configuration setting for individual end users.

 When administering shared devices, you must first provision the devices with applicable settings and restrictions before deploying them to end users.
 Once deployed, Workspace ONE UEM uses a simple login or log-out process for shared devices in which end users simply enter their directory services or dedicated credentials to log in.
 The end-user role determines their level of access to corporate resources such as content, features, and applications.
 This role ensures the automatic configuration of features and resources that are available after the user logs in.

 The login or log-out functions are self-contained within the Workspace ONE Intelligent Hub.
 Self-containment ensures that the enrollment status is never affected, and that the device is managed whether it is in use or not.